APTrust/fluctus/README.md

 to the .gitignore file by default.
 You will need to copy 'fluctus/config/application.yml.local' to 'fluctus/config/application.yml' and setup values as appropriate.

+Use the ``` rake secret ``` command to generate secret keys for rails and devise.
+Paste those keys into the 'fluctus/config/application.yml' file.

 * Setup APTrust Institution object and Roles